Can you tolerate the truth of not knowing?

 Q2: How is wisdom different from knowledge?

-A: Knowledge is the accumulation of information and facts, while wisdom is the ability to navigate life skillfully regardless of how much we know.
-Wisdom involves understanding when we don’t have answers and being okay with that.
+Knowledge is the accumulation of information and facts, while wisdom is the ability to navigate life skillfully even in the absence of concrete facts.
+Wisdom involves tolerance for not always having all the answers and being okay with that.
 As the article explains, “The wise heart is not one that understands everything, it is the heart that can tolerate the truth of not knowing.”
 You can have extensive knowledge yet lack wisdom, or possess deep wisdom with limited knowledge.

 Q3: Why does our need for certainty create anxiety?